What Is an MVP and Why Is it Crucial for Agile Software Development?

 Implement CI/CD Pipelines

-Continuous Integration/Continuous Development (CI/CD) with Jenkins, GitLab CI, or CircleCI automaton automaton tests and deployments.
+Continuous Integration/Continuous Development (CI/CD) with Jenkins, GitLab CI, or CircleCI automates tests and deployments.
 To maintain quality, mix this with automated testing tools like JUnit or Selenium.

 Align Expectations with Product Roadmaps